jonleigh/RazorMailer/README.md

 * Model based Razor templates using POCOs
 * Template caching
 * Layouts
+* Attachments
 * Unit testing & mocking
 * Sending of emails via 3rd party mechanisms by extending ``IEmailDispatcher``

-The extracts below have been taken from a [sample application](https://github.com/jonleigh/RazorMailer/tree/master/samples) which demonstrates a working implementation of RazorMailer.
+The extracts below have been taken from a [sample application](https://github.com/jonleigh/RazorMailer/tree/master/samples) which demonstrates a working implementation of RazorMailer using ASP.NET MVC.

-I've also included information on two tools ([smtp4dev](http://smtp4dev.codeplex.com/) & [Mailtrap](https://mailtrap.io/)) that come in handy when developing and testing emails in a development or test environment.
-More on these can be found near the [bottom of the page](#development-and-testing).
+Information on two tools, [smtp4dev](http://smtp4dev.codeplex.com/) & [Mailtrap](https://mailtrap.io/)), that come in handy when developing and testing emails in different environments, has been included near the [bottom of the page](#development-and-testing).

 ###Installation###

+**RazorMailer** can be installed from the NuGet Package Manager or via the NuGet Console by typing ``Install-Package RazorMailer``

 ###Models###
 At present, RazorMailer only supports typed POCO models to populate templates.
 This means you will need to create a model per email or share the same model across emails of a similar nature (e.g both only need a link to your website).
 While it's easy to get up and running with ``dynamic`` models, their use in this regard is a code smell and the lack of type checking can soon become a maintenance headache.